Earthquake and Retrofit Terms Glossary

 Siding - The finish covering of the outside wall of a frame building.
 It may be made of horizontal weatherboards, vertical boards and battens, shingles, or other material.

 Sill - Strong, horizontal wood member at the base of a stud wall.
-Typically, a 2x4 (2" by 4") or 2x6 (2" by 6") in residential construction.
-Lumber sizes are "nominal;" the actual finished lumber size will be less than the size indicated.
+Typically a 2x4 (2" by 4") or 2x6 (2" by 6") in residential construction.*

 Single-family detached dwelling - A free standing residential dwelling that is not structurally attached to a large, multi-family building.
-For the purposes of the Earthquake Soft-Story (ESS) retrofit grant program the dwelling may have one to four family living units.
+For the purposes of this program the dwelling may have one to four family living units.

 Soft Story - A structure where the first floor is substantially weaker and more flexible than the stories above it due to large openings in the walls or very tall stories.
 This type of house typically requires an engineered solution due to cripple walls that are over 4 feet and/or wide garage door openings.

-Standard Plan - A plan set that includes specifications, details, and instructions for the installation of foundation anchors and cripple wall bracing).
+Standard Plan - A plan set that includes specifications, details, and instructions for the installation of foundation anchors and cripple wall bracing (for walls shorter than 4'-0" tall).
 These plan sets are intended for use without the services of a design professional (architect or engineer).
 Check with your local building department to see if they have adopted a standard plan for seismic retrofits.

 Stud - Vertical member of a framed wall.
 Typically a 2x4 (2" by 4") or 2x6 (2" by 6") in residential construction.
 Lumber sizes are "nominal;" the actual finished lumber size will be less than the size indicated.